 3.1.
 Sample Characteristics

 In total, 371 individuals participated in the study, of whom 74% were women, 57% were in relationships, and 27% had children.
 Most participants were Jewish (92%) and Israeli-born (86%).
 The mean age of the respondents was 28 ± 8.58 years.
-Sample characteristics are shown in Table 1.
+Participant characteristics are summarized in Table 1.

 Table 1.
-Sample Characteristics.
+Participants Characteristics.

 Sample Health Sciences Social Sciences Computers & Management